Abortion: the intentional killing of the human fetus, or the performance of a procedure intentionally designed to kill the human fetus.

 2) Prenatal tests cannot predict defects with certainty, nor can they determine the severity of the disability.
 Why not let these children be born and have a chance to grow and accomplish what they can?

 3) Even if a child is likely to die soon after birth, we should let nature take its course and give the child food, water and comfort measures.
 Then the family will be able to hold the baby and love the baby, rather than violently end its life.

 4) Do those of us who will die later have the right to kill those who will die sooner?
 Do the strong have the right to determine what is the minimum quality of life for the weak?

 5) Examine your motives for forwarding this objection.
 Are you saying that this child would be too great a burden on you/his family/society?
 How do you know that?
 God gives grace to the asking, for the needs of the present.
 When the alternative is murder, there is really no question here.

 6) Many people have a special burden for special-needs children.
 Place the child up for adoption.
 Don’t murder him because his mind is not as sharp as yours, he can’t run as fast, or he may suffer more than you.
 Non-handicapped children may well suffer more than their parents.
 Is that a reason to kill them?

 2) It’s always self-defeating to impose your own morals on others by telling them not to impose their own morals on others.
-You are actually engaging in hypocrisy, telling someone else what not to do while doing the same thing yourself.

 3) This kind of tendentious language implies that illegalising abortion is morally reprehensible, but think about it.
 The state “forces” us all to do or not do all sorts of things, such as: